dberzano/dberzano.github.io/alice/debug/index.md

 compiler is a "stupid" piece of software and you should not always follow literally its advice, but do not overlook it!

+Two good examples clarifying why warnings should not be ignored:

+* GCC 5 (the default from Fedora 22) has turned many former warnings into errors by default.
+We have evaluated the opportunity to pass GCC 5 some flags to maintain the legacy behavior (*i.e.* revert some errors into warnings) but we have found out that the compiler was right: those warnings were actually faulty code that needed to be fixed.
+If the authors checked the warnings in the first place they would have for sure recognized the logic errors in the code.
+* Warnings clog compilation output and make more difficult to detect actual errors when they occur.

 ### When to use pointers